Kourtney Kardashian Faces Lip Ring Backlash Amid Scott Disick Reunion Rumors

 Kourtney Kardashian is facing backlash after sharing a photo of her 4-year-old daughter, Penelope, wearing a lip ring.

-While Kourtney Kardashian is often seen out and about with her kids in Los Angeles, her latest Instagram photo has her fans and followers questioning the 37-year-old Keeping Up With the Kardashians star’s parenting skills.
+While Kourtney Kardashian is often seen out and about with her kids in Los Angeles, her latest Instagram photo has her fans and followers questioning the 37-year-old Keeping Up with the Kardashians star’s parenting skills.

 “A child shouldn’t have that.
 Period,” one commenter wrote, according to a report by Wonderwall on March 1.

-Another said,,”You got your little daughter a lip ring?
+Another said, “You got your little daughter a lip ring?
 And parent of the year goessss to…”

 Our Oscar Sunday.
 Yes, that’s a lip ring.
 Thanks @kimkardashian